AnoukSmet/Casa-Pedra-Nobre/testing.md

 #### Conclusion
 The social media section display nicely across various browsers and devices.
-The text is well readible due to the overlay on the image.
+The text is well readable due to the overlay on the image.
 Icons are self explanatory to the user.

 ### Functionality
-The links in the social media works as intented and takes the user the corresponding website.
+The links in the social media works as intended and takes the user the corresponding website.
-They open in a separate tab so the user is not redirectd away from the website.
+They open in a separate tab so the user is not redirected away from the website.

 ### User Experience
 The social media section helps to interact more with the (potential) guest.